Shirleysburg, Pennsylvania

 Shirleysburg is a borough in Huntingdon County, Pennsylvania, United States.
 The population was 150 at the 2010 census.

 History

-Shirleysburg was originally the site of, and takes its name from Fort Shirley, a French and Indian War fort.
-During this period, in 1754 Monacatoocha (Scarouady) led about 200 French-allied Native Americans: Iroquois, Lenape, and Shawnee from their village of Logstown on the western frontier to take refuge near here.
+Shirleysburg was originally the site of, and takes its name from, Fort Shirley, a French and Indian War fort.
+In 1754 ,the Oneida chief Monacatoocha (Scarouady) led about 200 pro-British Native Americans (Iroquois, Lenape, and Shawnee) from their village of Logstown on the western frontier, to take refuge at George Croghan's trading post.
+That same year, Croghan built a stockaded blockhouse known as Croghan's Fort.
+Following General Edward Braddock's defeat in July 1755, Governor Robert Hunter Morris ordered it renamed Fort Shirley and had several other forts built in a defensive line, to protect settlers from Native American attacks.
+The fort was abandoned in late 1756 because it was considered too difficult to defend.

+On April 3, 1837, Shirleysburg was incorporated as a borough.
+In 1840 the population was 247.
 The narrow gauge East Broad Top Railroad (EBT) was constructed through Shirleysburg in 1873.
 It continued to serve the town for 83 years, until it ceased operations in 1956.
-Since 1960 EBT tourist trains have operated from Rockhill to Colgate Grove, just south of town, where a wye was constructed to turn trains.
+Since 1960, EBT tourist trains have operated from Rockhill to Colgate Grove, just south of town, where a wye was constructed to turn trains.
 The inactive tracks pass through the community on their way to Mount Union.

 The Benjamin B. Leas House was listed on the National Register of Historic Places in 1984.